Chad-Powellv1/ticTacToe/pseudocode.md

 - ### **Game**  (Model)

     // Properties
     - Board is an array of [0 - 8]
     - Player one displays 'X'
     - Player two displays 'O'
     - Turn equals 0

     // Methods
-    - Win Condition: if current players has some combination of the below arrays, for example if current player has array index 2, board positions 6 - 8 then they have met a win condition.
+    - Win Condition: if current players has some combination of the below arrays.
+The some() method can be used to check if the current player has any combination of the current win conditions.
     [
       [0, 1, 2],
       [3, 4, 5],